Use Custom Execution Environments with Oracle Linux Automation Manager

 Send lab feedback

-Use Custom Execution Environment with Oracle Linux Automation Manager
+Use Custom Execution Environments with Oracle Linux Automation Manager

 Introduction

-This tutorial shows how to upload a pre-built image to Private Automation Hub and then pull it into Oracle Linux Automation Manager for running playbooks.
+This tutorial shows how to upload a pre-built image to Private Automation Hub and then pull it into Oracle Linux Automation Manager to run playbooks.
 For details on creating customized execution environments, see our tutorial on the Builder utility, and this tutorial on Private Automation Hub.

 Objectives